johnros/johnros.github.com/books.md

 27. Steven Smith. __Digital Signal Processing: A Practical Guide for Engineers and Scientists__.
 A comprehensive and application oriented presentation of DSP (turns out it is more than non-parametric regression with complex numbers!).

+28. Peter J. Schreier and Louis L. Scharf. __Statistical Signal Processing of Complex-Valued Data: The Theory of Improper and Noncircular Signals__ .
+In the case you are wondering, like myself, "why are so many scientists obsessed with complex numbers?".

 Feel free to use this list, and recommend more entries.

 Some other book recommendations worth following: